• Skip to primary navigation

 While rolls are frying, prepare the Hoisin dipping sauce.

-Remove pan-fried spring rolls from pan to a paper towel and let cool.
-Serve with dipping sauce.
+Remove pan-fried spring rolls from the pan to a paper towel and let cool.
+Serve with dipping sauce and a side salad like this Korean Pickled Radish.

 Cha gio is what locals order for Vietnamese spring rolls, those crunchy rolls usually filled with ground pork, crabmeat, and vegetables.